guo122/guo122.github.io/vim/usr_getting_started.md

 - `*``#` searching for a ward in the text
 - `/\<the\>` searching for whole words.
 - `:set hlsearch` highlighting matches.
-- `;set incsearch` display the match for the string while you are still typing it.
+- `:set incsearch` display the match for the string while you are still typing it.

 ### 03.10 Using marks